disruptiveplanets/AIME/apophis/code/fit_resolved/readme.md

 ## April 28

 Fixed a bug with the initial orientation (it's now z-y-z and confirmed with as long of a fourier transform as I can make with 4 GB Memory)..

+## April 30

+To test the degeneracy, I edited main.cpp so that the initial roll is always pi/4.
+The redchi and log-like are adjusted to make the first parameter still meaningful; that way the fit still converges.
+This requires the use of fit-less and recompiling main.cpp